mannuds007/Text_generation_of_a_style/readme.md

-# Iris Poem Text Generator
+# Irish Poem Text Generator

-This Streamlit app generates text in the style of Iris poem using a machine learning model trained on Shakespeare's works.
-The app takes a user-provided seed text and generates a continuation based on the patterns it learned during training.
+This project is a text generation model trained on a dataset of Irish poems.
+The model generates text that mimics the style and content of Irish poetry.

+## Overview

+The Irish Poem Text Generator is a machine learning application that uses a Long Short-Term Memory (LSTM) neural network to generate text based on Irish poetry.
+This project demonstrates the capabilities of deep learning in natural language processing (NLP), specifically in generating text that follows the patterns and styles of a given corpus.

-## Techniques Used
+## Dataset

-1. **Text Preprocessing**:
-   - The model was trained on a corpus of Iris poem text, which was cleaned and preprocessed to lowercase and split into sequences.
+The dataset used for training this model consists of a collection of Irish poems.
+The text data has been preprocessed to lower case and split into sequences for model training.
-   - A tokenizer was used to convert words into numerical representations, which are easier for the model to understand.

-2. **Neural Network Architecture**:
-   - The model uses a **Bidirectional Long Short-Term Memory (LSTM)** network, which can learn from both the past and future context of a word, making it effective for generating coherent text.
-   - **Dropout layers** were added to the model to prevent overfitting and help it generalize better to new data.

-3. **Pre-trained Word Embeddings**:
-   - **GloVe word embeddings** were used to initialize the model’s word representations.
-These embeddings capture the semantic meaning of words based on their usage in a large corpus of text, providing a richer understanding of language.

-4. **Callbacks**:
-   - **Early Stopping** was used to halt training once the model's performance stopped improving, helping to avoid overfitting.
-   - **Model Checkpoints** were used to save the best version of the model during training.

-## How to Use the App

-1. Enter a starting text (seed text) in the input box.
+## Model Architecture

+The model uses a sequential neural network architecture with the following layers:

+1. **Embedding Layer**: Converts integer-encoded words into dense vectors of fixed size.
+This layer helps the model to learn word embeddings during training.

+2. **LSTM Layer**: A single-direction Long Short-Term Memory (LSTM) layer with 100 units, which is well-suited for sequential data and helps the model remember long-term dependencies in the text.

+3. **Dropout Layer**: Adds dropout to prevent overfitting by randomly setting a fraction of input units to 0 at each update during training time.

+4. **Dense Layer**: A fully connected layer with a softmax activation function to predict the next word in the sequence.

+## Training

+The model was trained using the following configurations:

+- **Loss Function**: Categorical cross-entropy was used as the loss function since this is a multi-class classification problem where the model predicts the next word in a sequence.

+- **Optimizer**: Adam optimizer was used for training, which is an adaptive learning rate optimization algorithm designed specifically for training deep neural networks.

+- **Batch Size**: Training was conducted with a suitable batch size to optimize memory usage and performance.

+- **Epochs**: The model was trained for a sufficient number of epochs to ensure convergence without overfitting.

+## Usage

+To generate new text based on Irish poetry, the model takes a seed text as input and predicts the next word in the sequence.
+This process is repeated to generate a sequence of text.

+### Streamlit Application

-2. Choose the number of words you want to generate.
+A Streamlit application has been created to provide an easy-to-use interface for generating text with the trained model.
+Users can input a seed phrase and specify the number of words they want to generate.
-3. Click the "Generate Text" button to see the generated Iris-poem-like text.